prokoudine/ardour-tutorial/content/exporting-sessions/exporting-a-region/index.en.md

 Your regions have now been exported to single audio files.

-{{% notice info %}} This method exports *everything* that falls under each defined time range.
+{{% notice tip %}}
+This method exports *everything* that falls under each defined time range.
 In other words, if you have other regions in other tracks sounding simultaneously with the region(s) you want to export, they will be mixed together.
 Another way of looking at it is this: the export operation will export everything that *plays* under the defined time ranges.
-If that is not what you want, you can use solo or mute buttons on select tracks to ensure you export only what you want. {{% /notice %}}
+If that is not what you want, you can use solo or mute buttons on select tracks to ensure you export only what you want.
+{{% /notice %}}

 ## Continuing